The Hazel: A Treasure from Prehistory to the Present Day

 The Spread of Hazel in Europe

-The hazelnut spread across Europe after the last ice age, finding fertile soil in different regions of the continent.
+The hazelnut spread across Europe after the last ice age, finding fertile ground in different regions of the continent.
 Its ability to adapt to a wide range of climates and soils has allowed the hazelnut to become a widely cultivated plant, especially in Mediterranean areas.
-Italy, thanks to its favourable climate, has become one of the main producers of hazelnuts the world.
-In particular, Sicily has been able to enhance this cultivation, with the Nebrodi varieties being particularly appreciated today for their balance of texture, fragrance and aroma.
-These unique characteristics can be found in all dishes based on hazelnutsranging from sweet to savoury preparations.
+Italy, thanks to its favourable climate, has become one of the main hazelnut producers in the world.
+In particular, Sicily has been able to capitalise on this cultivation, with the Nebrodi varieties being particularly appreciated today for their balance of texture, fragrance and aroma.
+These unique characteristics can be found in all hazelnut dishes, ranging from sweets to savoury preparations.

 Hazelnut Cultivation in the Nebrodi: A Millenary Heritage

 The Nebrodi, a mountain range located in the northern part of Sicily, offer an unspoilt habitat rich in biodiversity.
-Here, the cultivation of hazelnut has been documented for at least 16,000 years, representing a source of wealth and development for the area.
-The hazelnuts of the Nebrodi are known for their superior quality, due to the unique microclimate and soil composition, which gives the fruit an unmistakable flavour and aroma.
+Here, hazelnut cultivation has been documented for at least 16,000 years, representing a source of wealth and development for the area.
+Nebrodi hazelnuts are known for their superior quality, due to the unique microclimate and soil composition, which gives the fruit an unmistakable flavour and aroma.

-In the Nebrodi territory, between Ucria, Tortorici and Castell'Umberto, is concentrated the production of hazelnuts of high quality.
-Harvesting takes place between September and October, when the fruits have reached the right ripeness and tend to detach from the plant and fall.
-This traditional harvesting method, called 'bacchiatura', ensures that only the hazelnuts mature and of superior quality are selected.
+In the Nebrodi territory, between Ucria, Tortorici and Castell'Umberto, the production of high quality hazelnuts is concentrated.
+Harvesting takes place in the months between September and October, when the fruits have reached the right ripeness and tend to detach from the plant and fall.
+This traditional harvesting method, called 'bacchiatura', ensures that only ripe and superior quality hazelnuts are selected.

 Nebrodi Hazelnuts: A Product of Excellence

-Le hazelnuts of the Nebrodi Mountains are famous for their crunchy texture, intense fragrance and delicate aroma.
+Nebrodi hazelnuts are famous for their crunchy texture, intense fragrance and delicate aroma.
 These characteristics make them a very versatile ingredient in the kitchen, used in both sweet and savoury preparations.
-The quality of the hazelnuts of the Nebrodi is such that they are considered a product of excellence, not only in Italy but also abroad.
-Their fame has crossed national borders, and today the hazelnuts Sicilians are in demand by top chefs and pastry chefs around the world.
+The quality of Nebrodi hazelnuts is such that they are considered a product of excellence, not only in Italy but also abroad.
+Their fame has crossed national borders, and today Sicilian hazelnuts are in demand by top chefs and pastry chefs all over the world.

-If you would like to find out more about the hazelnuts of the Nebrodi and on products made from hazelnuts available, you can visit the Pistì.
+If you would like to find out more about Nebrodi hazelnuts and the hazelnut products available, you can visit the website of Pistì.

 The Health Benefits of Hazelnuts